su2code/su2code.github.io/_su2gui/Initialization.md

 permalink: /su2gui/Initialization/
 ---

+Initialization is the process of setting up the initial conditions and parameters required to start a simulation.
+Proper initialization is crucial as it significantly influences the convergence and accuracy of the simulation.
+By specifying initial values or states, you provide a starting point for the solver, which helps in stabilizing the simulation and achieving reliable results more efficiently.

 SU2GUI supports three methods for initializing a problem, which are available under the Initialization section of the menu:

 - [**Uniform Initialization**](#uniform-initialization)